 If you wish to extend the expressions that are available, you can easily refer to any Spring Bean you expose.
 For example, assuming you have a Bean with the name of webSecurity that contains the following method signature:

 '''

-public class WebSecurity {
+class WebSecurity {

-public boolean check(Authentication authentication, HttpServletRequest request) {
+fun check(authentication: Authentication?, request: HttpServletRequest?):

+Boolean {

-...
+// ...

 }

 }

 '''

 You could refer to the method using: